Monday, December 26, 2016

 XOXOX

 Sylvie: Thank you!
-I hope you too are having a nice day!
+I hope you, too, are having a nice day!

 Sylvie: Where did you find that article?!
 You have no idea how much you made my day to see that you pay attention and truly understand these psychological mechanisms.
-Having someone in my life that understands me is the best Christmas gift I could ever have.
+Having someone in my life who understands me is the best Christmas gift I could ever have.
 Thank you!

-Here is another must read article by Rolling Stone Trump and the Pathology of Narcissism
+Here is another must-read article by Rolling Stone, Trump and the Pathology of Narcissism

 Diagnosing the president was off-limits to experts – until a textbook case entered the White House